 Rugby is the national sport of New Zealand.
 If your family are rugby fans, or even have a slight curiosity about rugby, you should visit New Zealand to experience the best that rugby has to offer.
 In addition to catching a rugby match while there, you should also visit the New Zealand Rugby Museum in Palmerton North.
 This museum walks you through the history of the sport in New Zealand and lets you test your own rugby skills.
 Your sports-loving family will love it!

 New Zealand is a fantastic place for a family vacation.
 There is so much to see and do that your family will be begging to stay longer.
 These are my top 15 reasons to visit New Zealand with your family.
 I hope you love it as much as I do.
-For more on what to do in New Zealand, see things to do with kids.
-Happy travels!

 P.S.
 Are you ready to finally take your dream vacation?
 Our FREE worksheet will help make it a reality!
 Grab it in the box below and start planning your trip today.
 Plus, as a bonus, you will receive our weekly email newsletter full of travel tips and inspiration.